DPDK/dpdk/doc/guides/contributing/patches.rst

 For both of the above scripts, the -n option is used to specify a number of commits from HEAD, and the -r option allows the user specify a ``git log`` range.

+Additionally, when contributing to the DTS tool, patches should also be checked using the ``dts-check-format.sh`` script in the ``devtools`` directory of the DPDK repo.
+To run the script, extra :ref:`Python dependencies <dts_deps>` are needed.

 .. _contrib_check_compilation:

 Checking Compilation